- Accountability and Testing of students in various situations

-A. The Participation Guidelines for Alternate Assessment is posted on the Special Education Team page and the Office of Student Assessment page.
+A. The Participation Guidelines for Alternate Assessment is posted on the Special Education Team page and the Office of Educational Accountability page.
 IEP Teams may also use the Guidance for Determining Participation in General Education Standards and Curriculum to Support DPI Model Form (I-4) to help in making the decision.

 A. DPI provides information to parents regarding their students score report.
 Dynamic Learning Maps has also created additional information for parent and teachers regarding grade-level performance level descriptors.
 DLM scores are also provided in WISEdash for those schools that had students in grades 3 through 11 taking the DLM assessment.